MaastrichtU-IDS/dsri-documentation/README.md

 ## Deploy to GitHub pages

-To run in `/website` directory.
 Make sure the `/website/build` directory has been generated before deploying.

 ```shell
 ./publish-github-page.sh